-National USACE missions associated with water resource development projects may include flood risk management, water conservation, navigation, mitigation, and hydroelectric power generation, which all serve to protect the built environment and natural resources of a region from the climate extremes of drought and floods.
+National USACE missions associated with water resource development projects may include flood risk management, water conservation, navigation, recreation, fish and wildlife conservation, and hydroelectric power generation.
+Most of these missions serve to protect the built environment and natural resources of a region from the climate extremes of drought and floods.
 This creates a more resilient and sustainable region for the health, welfare, and energy security of its citizens.
-Maintaining a healthy vegetative cover and tree canopy on Federal lands within the constraints imposed by primary project purposes helps reduce stormwater runoff and soil erosion, mitigates air pollution, and moderates temperatures.
-The USACE Strategic Sustainability Performance Plan implements Executive Order (EO) 13693, stating:
+Mitigation, while not a formal mission at USACE lakes, may be implemented to achieve the fish and wildlife and recreation missions.
+Maintaining a healthy vegetative cover and including a tree canopy where ecologically appropriate on Federal lands within the constraints imposed by primary project purposes helps reduce stormwater runoff and soil erosion, mitigates air pollution, and moderates temperatures.
+To this end, USACE has the developed the following statements.